Emergency Use only

 Additional Information for Healthcare Providers:

-- Casirivimab and imdevimab carton and vial labels may instead be labeled REGN10933 and REGN10987, respectively.
+- Casirivimab and imdevimab are each provided in a separate carton and vial.
+Casirivimab and imdevimab vial labels and carton labeling may instead be labeled REGN10933 and REGN10987, respectively.

 - Store casirivimab and imdevimab together in inventory.
-See www.regeneroneua.com/access for images of packaging.
+See regencov.com/hcp/dosing/packaging for images of packaging

-- Casirivimab and imdevimab may only be administered in settings in which healthcare providers have immediate access to medications to treat a severe infusion reaction, such as anaphylaxis, and the ability to activate the emergency medical system (EMS), as necessary.
+- REGEN-COV may only be administered in settings in which healthcare providers have immediate access to medications to treat a severe infusion reaction, such as anaphylaxis, and the ability to activate the emergency medical system (EMS), as necessary

-- The recommended dose is 1200 mg of casirivimab and 1200 mg of imdevimab administered as a single intravenous infusion over at least 60 minutes as soon as possible after positive viral test for SARS-CoV-2 and within 10 days of symptom onset.
-Since the optimal dosing regimen has not yet been established, it might be updated as new data becomes available.
-See the Fact Sheet for complete dosage, preparation and administration instructions.
+- The authorized dosage is 1200 mg of casirivimab with 1200 mg of imdevimab administered together as a single intravenous (IV) infusion as soon as possible after a positive viral test for SARS-CoV-2 and within 10 days of symptom onset.
+Since the optimal dosing regimen has not yet been established, it might be updated as data become available.
+See the Fact Sheet for Healthcare Providers for complete dosage, preparation, and administration instructions

-The prescribing healthcare provider and/or the provider’s designee are responsible for mandatory reporting of all medication errors and ALL SERIOUS ADVERSE EVENTS potentially related to casirivimab and imdevimab.
-These adverse events must be reported within 7 calendar days from the onset of the event.
+- The prescribing healthcare provider and/or the provider’s designee are responsible for mandatory reporting of all medication errors and ALL SERIOUS ADVERSE EVENTS potentially related to REGEN-COV.
+These adverse events must be reported within 7 calendar days from the onset of the event

-MedWatch adverse event reports can be submitted to the FDA online here, by using a postage-paid Form FDA 3500 and returning by mail/fax or by calling 1-800-FDA-1088 to request a reporting form.
-In addition, please provide a copy of all FDA MedWatch forms to Regeneron Pharmaceuticals, Inc via fax or email.
+- MedWatch adverse event reports can be submitted to the FDA online here, by using a postage-paid Form FDA 3500 and returning by mail/fax, or by calling 1-800-FDA-1088 to request a reporting form.
+In addition, please provide a copy of all FDA MedWatch forms to Regeneron Pharmaceuticals, Inc via fax (1-888-876-2736) or email ([email protected])

 Important Safety Information

-Casirivimab and imdevimab are unapproved investigational therapies, and there are limited clinical data available.
-Serious and unexpected adverse events may occur that have not been previously reported with casirivimab and imdevimab use.
+REGEN-COV (casirivimab with imdevimab) are unapproved investigational therapies, and there are limited clinical data available.
+Serious and unexpected adverse events may occur that have not been previously reported with REGEN-COV use.

 - Warnings and Precautions

-- Limitations of Benefit and Potential for Risk in Patients with Severe COVID-19: Benefit of treatment with casirivimab and imdevimab has not been observed in patients hospitalized due to COVID-19.
-Monoclonal antibodies, such as casirivimab and imdevimab, may be associated with worse clinical outcomes when administered to hospitalized patients requiring high flow oxygen or mechanical ventilation with COVID-19.
-Therefore, casirivimab and imdevimab are not authorized for use in patients who are hospitalized due to COVID-19, OR who require oxygen therapy due to COVID-19, OR who require an increase in baseline oxygen flow rate due to COVID-19 in those on chronic oxygen therapy due to underlying non-COVID-19 related comorbidity.
+- Limitations of Benefit and Potential for Risk in Patients with Severe COVID-19: Benefit of treatment with REGEN-COV has not been observed in patients hospitalized due to COVID-19.
+Monoclonal antibodies, such as REGEN-COV, may be associated with worse clinical outcomes when administered to hospitalized patients with COVID-19 requiring high-flow oxygen or mechanical ventilation.
+Therefore, REGEN-COV is not authorized for use in patients who are hospitalized due to COVID-19, OR who require oxygen therapy due to COVID-19, OR who require an increase in baseline oxygen flow rate due to COVID-19 in those on chronic oxygen therapy due to underlying non-COVID-19–related comorbidity

 - Patient Monitoring Recommendations: Clinically monitor patients during infusion and observe patients for at least 1 hour after infusion is complete.